deepak-kumar/GuestPass/README.md

 ✨ **Instant WiFi Sharing** - Generate QR codes that allow users to join your WiFi network by simply scanning - no manual password entry required!

+📱 **Universal App** - Native support for both iPhone and Mac.

+🏷️ **Friendly Name Overlay** - Add a custom title to your QR code (e.g., "Guest WiFi", "Home Network") for a professional look.

-🎯 **Auto WiFi Detection** - Automatically detects and prefills your current WiFi network details
+🎯 **Auto WiFi Detection** - Automatically detects and prefills your current WiFi network details.

-🎨 **Minimalistic Design** - Clean, full-screen interface with simple dark theme
+🎨 **Minimalistic Design** - Clean, full-screen interface with a sleek dark theme.

-⚡ **Streamlined UX** - Just 2 fields (Network & Password) with smart defaults

-📱 **Universal App** - Works on iPhone and Mac

-🔒 **Security Support** - Supports WPA/WPA2/WPA3 and open networks
+🔒 **Security Support** - Supports WPA/WPA2/WPA3 and open networks.

-🚀 **App Store Ready** - Includes professional app icons, launch screen, and privacy configurations

-✨ **One-Tap Generation** - Minimal clicks to generate your QR code
+🚀 **Privacy Focused** - Passwords are never stored or transmitted; all QR generation happens locally on-device.

 ## How It Works